 |Java||Maven||GitHub||IoT Hub / IoT Central||Samples||Reference|

 The Azure IoT C SDK is not suitable for embedded applications due to its memory management and threading model.
 For embedded device SDK options, refer to the Embedded device SDKs.

 Embedded device SDKs

 These SDKs were designed and created to run on devices with limited compute and memory resources and are implemented using the C language.

-The embedded device SDKs are available for multiple operating systems providing the flexibility to choose which best suits your team and scenario.
+The embedded device SDKs are available for multiple operating systems providing the flexibility to choose which best suits your scenario.

 |Azure RTOS||Azure RTOS Middleware||GitHub||Quickstarts||Reference|

 |Bare Metal||Azure SDK for Embedded C||GitHub||Samples||Reference|

 To start using the device SDKs to connect devices to Azure IoT, see the following article that provides a set of quickstarts.